joffreybesos/d2r-mapview/SERVER.md

 ## Launch

 Download the map server docker image to your local machine:
-`docker pull docker.io/joffreybesos/d2-mapserver`
+`docker pull docker.io/joffreybesos/d2-mapserver:latest`

 If you get the error `docker: invalid reference format.` then make sure you're in cmd rather than powershell.

 In the below docker command, change `/d/temp` to a temporary folder on your PC and change `/d/Games/Diablo II` to your D2 installation folder:

-`docker run -v "/d/temp:/app/cache" -v "/d/Games/Diablo II":/app/game -p 3002:3002 -e PORT=3002 joffreybesos/d2-mapserver:latest`
+`docker run -d -v "/d/temp:/app/cache" -v "/e/Games/Diablo II:/app/game" --name d2-mapserver -p 3002:3002 -e PORT=3002 joffreybesos/d2-mapserver:latest`

-So if you want to cache your map data into C:\Users\username\temp and your Diablo2 files are in D:\Games\Diablo II, then this will be your docker command:
+So if you want to cache your map data into `C:\Users\username\temp` and your Diablo2 files are in `D:\Games\Diablo II`, then this will be your docker command:

-`docker run -v "/c/users/username/temp:/app/cache" -v "/d/Games/Diablo II":/app/game -p 3002:3002 -e PORT=3002 joffreybesos/d2-mapserver:latest`
+`docker run -d -v "/c/users/username/temp:/app/cache" -v "/d/Games/Diablo II:/app/game" --name d2-mapserver -p 3002:3002 -e PORT=3002 joffreybesos/d2-mapserver:latest`

 You can also change the port from 3002 to something else if you prefer.